 Barbados, February 2009

 Many things have been mine.
-I have tried to posses experiences like precious stones, and all that is really left is a perception, certainly affected by all those nights, dives and scents, but no touch from them I have tonight.It is three twenty two in the morning and a very eloquent cello sings lazily in the arms of some dead French man.
+I have tried to posses experiences like precious stones, and all that is really left is a perception, certainly affected by all those nights, dives and scents, but no touch from them I have tonight.
+It is three twenty two in the morning and a very eloquent cello sings lazily in the arms of some dead French woman.
 I am trapped between the crepuscular silence and a broken bone.
-I ran away, through hallways of dust, through massive stands of dour judgments, through unconsciousness, through bitter words of wisdom, and through a long road of gravel and contempt.
-I ran away to art.
-Then in art I found all the same deception condensed into ancient maroon stalactites with serpentines of black humor vaguely surrounding some of them.
-I found, in art, the spitting essence of the human condition.
-But I do feel restless, for I forget these primal truths at times.
+I took of my shoes and ran away, through hallways of dust, through massive stands of dour judgments, through unconsciousness, through bitter words of wisdom, and through a long gravel road.
+I ran away to beauty.
+Then in beauty I found all the same deception condensed into ancient maroon stalactites, with serpentines of black humor surrounding some of them.
+I found, in beauty, very much and very little.
+But I do feel restless, for I forget these truths at times.
 I hesitate.
 At this time of night, when the brutal lawn mower sleeps like a child, it all seems clear.
 This cosmic silence is sung by jazz crickets, whose scale sounds so infinite now for my meager human ears.
 And all the spiders respect my solitude like no brilliant man ever has before.
 And all concepts are entwined in mere acceptance.
 As the day comes though, and an insolent sun comes barking at the choir of creatures of the night, I again hesitate.

 Subscribe to: